-The Rose of San Francisco will not go down in the speakership annals standing beside the honored likes of Henry Clay, Jack Garner and Sam Rayburn.
-Instead, she'll possibly go down as the speaker with both the hardest head and nose -- unyielding in pursuit of her objectives, giving an inch to critics only when forced to and then waiting patiently to snatch it back.
+The Rose of San Francisco will not go down in speakership annals standing beside the honored likes of Henry Clay, Jack Garner and Sam Rayburn.
+She'll possibly go down instead as the speaker with both the hardest head and nose; unyielding in pursuit of her objectives; giving an inch to critics only when forced and then waiting patiently to snatch it back.

-Presidential cooperation Pelosi had, in addition to an idea and a program.
-She wished to shovel through the congressional process -- as fast as possible and with minimal discussion -- her party's whole leftish agenda, from quasi-nationalized health care to gay rights in the military.
+Pelosi had presidential cooperation, in addition to an idea and a program.
+She wished to shovel through the congressional process as fast as possible and go through her party's whole leftish agenda with minimal discussion -- from quasi-nationalized health care to gay rights in the military.

-Even those of us who acknowledge government health care to be the worst political notion of the past half century can appreciate the speaker's sense that political payoffs need not be immediate, that the short run doesn't trump the long view.
-She erred in thinking, if she did think about it, that the financial plan for Obamacare could ever work out.
-At least her eye wasn't cocked solely toward the upcoming election.
+Even those of us who acknowledge government health care to be the worst political notion of the past half century can appreciate the speaker's sense that political payoffs need not be immediate; that the short run doesn't trump the long view.
+If she did think about it, she erred in thinking that the financial plan for Obamacare could ever work out.
+At least, her eye wasn't cocked solely toward the election coming up.

 Hard-slogging determination and the long view of things -- one couldn't wish upon John Boehner two attributes likelier to give new Republican House members glorious and much-desired success.

-The speaker's task on such occasions will be to sort out the truth -- did I go too fast or just not fast enough? -- make adjustments, then push ahead, not minding the abuse, the obstructions, and the cries of doom and destruction.
-Nancy Pelosi, given as she was to the adoption of the worst ideas in politics, set the example of a political leader under fire.
-She put her head down and kept a-comin'.
+The speaker's task on such occasions will be to sort out the truth -- did I go too fast or just not fast enough? -- make adjustments and then push ahead: not minding the abuse, the obstructions, the cries of doom and destruction.
+Nancy Pelosi, given as she was to adoption of the worst ideas in politics, set the example of a political leader under fire.
+She put her head down and kept acomin'.

-And so should John Boehner, with eye and mind fixed steadily on the rewards in store -- however distant -- for political figures who do the right things in the right way.
-It would be nice for a change, Pelosi -- a monumental change.
+So should John Boehner -- with eye and mind fixed steadily on the rewards in store, however distantly, for political figures that do the right things in the right way.
+For a change, Ms. Pelosi -- a monumental change.